-My current research interests lie at the intersection of visual recognition and robotics, where I am interested in generalizable end-to-end models for perception and action.
+My research interests lie at the intersection of visual recognition and robotics and how interaction with the physical world can aid in understanding visual input.
+To that end, I'm interested in designing recognition algorithms that are (1) minimally supervised by human-generated labels, (2) flexible enough to learn from a few or many examples, and (3) work well in an online setting.
 Previously, I have worked on a method for semantic segmentation in video using dyanmic CNN architectures as well as domain adaptation for segmentation and detection models.
 In undergrad, I contributed to a project applying semi-supervised learning techniques to historical photographs to discover trends in fashion and hairstyle over the past century.

 Clockwork Convnets for Video Semantic Segmentation

 Evan Shelhamer*, Kate Rakelly*, Judy Hoffman*, Trevor Darrell